-2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available.
-The DSL/Head will always be available on mobile if off site during working school hours.

-At Ely St John's, the DSL (or Deputy head/DP) will be available on mobile when not present in school.
-In the rare event the DSL cannot be contacted for initial advice the two DPs will be available to act.
-If no one is contactable team leaders know how to contact social care if an immediate referral is required.

-- 2.3.7 Nominate a governor for safeguarding and child protection who has undertaken appropriate training. - 2.3.8 Ensure every member of staff and every governor knows: - the name of the designated safeguarding leads/deputies and their role; - how to identify the signs of abuse and neglect; - how to pass on and record concerns about a pupil; - that they have an individual responsibility to be alert to the signs and indicators of abuse; and for referring child protection concerns to the DSL/DDSL; - that they have a responsibility to provide a safe environment in which children can learn; - where to find the Inter Agency Procedures on the Safeguarding Children Partnership Board website; - their role in the early help process; - the process for making referrals to children's social care. - 2.3.9 Ensure all staff members undergo safeguarding and child protection training at induction.
-Ensure that staff training is regularly updated and that in addition to this training all staff members receive regular safeguarding and child protection updates as required but at least annually. - 2.3.10 Ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies.

-- 2.3.11 Ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties in the school policies and on the website. - 2.3.12 Ensure that this policy is available publicly either via the school website and from the school office. - 2.3.13 Where pupils are educated off site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
-Written confirmation that the alternative provider has carried out appropriate safeguarding checks on individuals working at the establishment will be sought by the school. (c.f.
-Ely St John's Flexible Schooling Agreement)
+- 2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available. - At Ely St John's Primary, the DSL (or DDSL) will be available on mobile when not present in school, during the working day.
+In the rare event the DSL cannot be contacted for initial advice the DP, Chris Ashley will be available to act.
+If no one is contactable, team leaders know how to contact social care if an immediate referral is required. - 2.3.7 Liaise with the three safeguarding partners (Local Authority, clinical commissioning group and police) as appropriate and work with other agencies in line with Working Together to Safeguard Children, 2018. - 2.3.8 Nominate a governor for safeguarding and child protection who has undertaken appropriate training. - 2.3.8 Ensure every member of staff and every governor knows: - the name of the designated safeguarding leads/deputies and their role; - how to identify the signs of abuse and neglect; - how to pass on and record concerns about a pupil; - that they have an individual responsibility to be alert to the signs and indicators of abuse; and for referring child protection concerns to the DSL/DDSL; - that they have a responsibility to provide a safe environment in which children can learn; - where to find the Inter Agency Procedures on the Safeguarding Children Partnership Board website: - their role in the early help process; - the process for making referrals to children's social care. - 2.3.9 Ensure all staff members undergo safeguarding and child protection training at induction.
+Ensure that staff training is regularly updated and that in addition to this training all staff members receive regular safeguarding and child protection updates as required but at least annually. - 2.3.10 Ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies. - 2.3.11 Ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties in the school prospectus/brochure/website (delete as appropriate). - 2.3.12 Ensure that this policy is available publicly either via the school website (you may include the website address here) or by other means. - 2.3.13 Promote educational outcomes by sharing information about the welfare, safeguarding and child protection issues that children (including children with a social worker) are experiencing/have experienced with teachers and school and leadership staff. - 2.3.14 Where pupils are educated off site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.
+Written confirmation that the alternative provider has carried out appropriate safeguarding checks on individuals working at the establishment will be sought by the school, (c.f.
+Ely St John's Primary Flexible Schooling Agreement).